Disintegration as a Path to Meaning

 The spread of propaganda, conspiracy, and distrust.

 We are facing our own reckoning.
-And like Dąbrowski, we are called to resist—not only externally, but internally.
+And like Dąbrowski, we are called to resist—externally and internally.
 We are called to disintegrate with purpose.

 This is the context in which his theory matters most.